sfinnie/helloLSP/docs/_sources/first_server.md.txt

 ### extension.ts

-The only relevant section in the client is in the `getClientOptions()` function that we update earlier.
+The only relevant section in the client is in the `getClientOptions()` function that we updated earlier.
 Here's how it looks currently:

 ```{code-block} typescript
 :linenos: